 The interior of the St. Stanislaus Kostka Cathedral Church

 where Jesus called Sister Faustina to the religious life.

 The general house of the Congregation of the Sisters of Our Lady of Mercy joined by Sister Faustina.

-The house of the Congregation of the Sisters of Our Lady of Mercy, Wilno, 29 Grybo Street,
+The house of the Congregation of the Sisters of Our Lady of Mercy, Vilnius, 29 Grybo Street,

 table of contents

 All rights reserved: © Text compilation – Urszula Grzegorczyk

 Consultation – Sister Maria Kalinowska, The Congregation of the Sisters of Merciful Jesus.

 The texts may be copied only on the condition that the full name of the source